mattdiamond/Recorderjs/README.md

 - **enableMonitoring** - (*optional*) If you want the hear the recorder input live.
 Defaults to false
 - **workerPath** - (*optional*) Path to recorder.js worker script.
 Defaults to 'recorderWorker.js'
-- **bufferLen** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
+- **bufferLength** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
 Can be tweaked if experiencing performance issues.
 Defaults to 4096.
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 2

 ---------